Foundation Diet and Health

 The information on the ingredients (or nutritional values) of the truffle refers here to the summer truffle.

-What are the nutritional values of truffles?
-Truffles contain 128 kcal per 100 g.
-An average portion is 10 g, which gives you 12.8 kcal per portion.
-The macronutrients are divided into 24 g carbohydrates, 6.0 g protein and 0.50 g fat per 100 g of truffles.
-The mushroom's 24 g carbohydrates consist of 1.5 g sugar and 17 gfiber .
+What nutritional value does truffle have?
+Truffle contains 128 kcal/100g.
+An average portion is 10 g, which gives 12.8 kcal per portion.
+The macronutrients are divided into 24 g carbohydrates, 6 g protein and 0.50 g fat per 100 g of truffle.
+The mushroom's 24 g carbohydrates consist of 1.5 g sugar and 17 gfiber.
 1

 Truffles contain an average of 2.5 mg of pantothenic acid (vitamin B5) per 100 g, which corresponds to 42% of the daily requirement.
-Shimeji (beech mushroom) also provides a comparable amount with 2.5 mg/100 g and raw porcini mushrooms (2.7 mg/100 g).
-Dried shiitake mushrooms contain 22 mg per 100 g, which is about 8.8 times as much vitamin B5.
+Shimeji (beech mushroom) also provides a comparable amount with 2.5 mg/100g and raw porcini mushrooms (2.7 mg/100g).
+Dried shiitake mushrooms contain 22 mg/100g, which is about 8.8 times as much vitamin B5.
 1 Both truffles and dried mushrooms contain an average of 10 g per serving, which means the values are comparable.

-The threonine content (essential amino acid) of truffles is 0.38 g per 100 g, which covers 41% of the daily requirement.
-Fresh baker's yeast has a similar threonine value at 0.44 g/100g.
-However, only very small amounts of this are eaten.
-Dried porcini mushrooms have about twice as much threonine at 0.75 g/100g.
+The threonine content (essential amino acid) of truffles is 0.38 g/100g, which covers 41% of the daily requirement.
+Oatmeal has a similar threonine value.
+Dried porcini mushrooms have about twice as much threonine at 0.75 g/100g and shelled hemp seeds have even more at 1.3 g/100g.
 1

 Truffles contain 0.34 g of methionine (essential amino acid) per 100 g.
 This corresponds to 36% of the daily requirement.
 This content cannot be compared with any fresh edible mushroom.
 Dried porcini mushrooms contain 0.42 g/100g.
 Most methionine is found in stevia (1.4 g/100g) or spirulina (1.1 g/100g).
 However, only small amounts of these are consumed.
 1

-The complete ingredients of truffles, the coverage of the daily requirement and comparison values with other ingredients can be found in our nutrient tables.
+The complete ingredients of truffle (raw), the coverage of the daily requirement and comparison values with other ingredients can be found in our nutrient tables.
 In the article Nutrients explained you will get a detailed insight into the topic.

 Effects on health

-In addition to their culinary use, truffles also have health benefits.
+In addition to their culinary value, truffles also have an importance for health.
 In general, according to in vitro and in vivo studies, truffles appear to have antioxidant, anti-inflammatory, antimicrobial, antimutagenic and aphrodisiac effects.
-The antioxidant properties are mainly attributed to the phenolic compounds/secondary plant substances (see ingredients).
+The antioxidant character is mainly attributed to the phenolic compounds/secondary plant substances.
 The antimicrobial effect is associated with the lectins and polysaccharides they contain.
 Among other things, they are said to manipulate bacterial defense mechanisms and thereby inhibit bacteria.
 Truffles are suspected of influencing neuronal processes.
 They contain L-tyrosine, which is a precursor of catecholamines.
 These include dopamine, for example.
 2 Truffles contain a high fiber content.
-These are important for good digestion and bowel movement.
+This is important for good digestion and intestinal movement.
 3

-The bioactive properties vary depending on the variety.
-For example, the white truffle variety ( T. magnatum ) is said to have a greater bioactive effect than the summer truffle ( T. aestivum ).
-15 Desert truffles ( Terfezia ) appear to have a stronger anti/proliferative effect against human tumor cells than real truffles ( Tuber ).
+The bioactive properties vary depending on the species.
+For example, the white truffle species ( T. magnatum) is said to have a greater bioactive effect than the summer truffle ( T. aestivum).
+15 Desert truffles ( Terfezia) appear to have a stronger anti/proliferative effect against human tumor cells than real truffles ( Tuber).
 However, the exact reason for this is not yet known.
 16

 Dangers - Intolerances - Side effects